janaesteadman/GEOG5990M/readme.md

 Background

 This project aims to explore the relationship between the availability of green spaces and various demographic variables across the London boroughs.
-Urban green spaces are vital for the well-being of city residents, providing numerous health, environmental, and social benefits.
+Urban green spaces are vital for the well-being of city residents, providing numerous health, environmental, and social benefits (World Health Organization.
+Regional Office for Europe, 2016).
 Understanding how these green spaces correlate with different demographic factors such as education levels, age groups, and employment status can inform urban planning and policy-making, helping to create healthier and more equitable urban environments.

 Data